 TinyBooks Pro: F.A.Q.

-Q: I want to buy TinyBooks Pro v8 NOW!
+Q1: I want to buy TinyBooks Pro NOW!
 What do I do?

 A: TinyBooks Pro is shareware, so just download it and try it out, and if you like it, buy it.
 The links for more information, to download the program, and to register/buy it are just above on this page.

-Q: Can I try the new TinyBooks Pro v8 before buying it?
+Q2: Can I try the new TinyBooks Pro before buying it?

 A: Of course.
 TinyBooks Pro is a shareware program.
 You should try it before you buy it.
 Just use the links on the top of this page to learn more about TinyBooks Pro and to download it and try it for yourself.
 The program you download IS the real thing, it's not a demo version, it's quite real.
 The only thing is that it will expire in a few weeks, unless you decide to register/buy it.

-Q: I'm already using an older version of TinyBooks.
-Must I wait until next year to upgrade to TinyBooks Pro v8?
+Q3: I'm already using an older version of TinyBooks Pro.
+Must I wait until next year to upgrade to the latest version of TinyBooks Pro?

 A: NO!
-You can upgrade to TinyBooks Pro v8 anytime, even mid-year.
-If you are already using TinyBooks Pro v7, just download the new TinyBooks Pro v8 (see the links on the top of this page), and choose the "Convert TinyBooks Pro v7 Document to v8..." menu item from the Utility Menu.
-This will convert your existing document to the latest TinyBooks Pro v8 format, and you can instantly take advantage of all that the new TinyBooks Pro offers.
+You can upgrade to the latest TinyBooks Pro v10 anytime, even mid-year.
+If you are now using TinyBooks Pro v7, v8 or v9, just download the new TinyBooks Pro v10 (see the links on the top of this page), and choose the applicable "Convert..." menu item from the Utility Menu.
+This will convert your existing TBPv7, v8 or v9 document to the latest TinyBooks Pro v10 format, and you can instantly take advantage of all that the new TinyBooks Pro offers.
 No re-entering any information.
 Note: You can even convert your very old TinyBooks (non-Pro) documents to the latest format too.
 Just see The Old TinyBooks

 web page for more complete info.

-A: Existing users of previous versions of TinyBooks Pro are always offered a significantly discounted upgrade path.
-If you're buying TinyBooks Pro for the first time, there are no discounts.
-But, if you are an existing user of TinyBooks Pro, you should have already been sent a discounted upgrade offer.
-Once you're part of the TinyBooks Pro "family", you can count on always receiving discounts when upgrading to a new major version release.
+A: Existing users of previous versions of TinyBooks Pro are always offered a significantly discounted upgrade path when a new major version of TinyBooks Pro is released.
 (Minor updates are always free to registered users.)